cheriangeorge/java-course/Week3.md

 # From Activity session
 * final keyword for variable makes it immutable , method , class makes it uninheritable
 * Access Specifiers in Java
-  - public
+  - public - anywhere
-  - protected
+  - protected - within the same package + child class
-  - default
+  - default - within same package
-  - private
+  - private - within same class
 * Packages - Like a directory or subfolder where we have a collection of classes interfaces and sub packages.